In BriefBuilder, user roles determine which actions and information are accessible within the software. Roles are assigned at two levels:

 Permissions:

-- Access to one or more particular projects
+- Access to one or more specific project models

 (2) Project model creator

-This role is used for people who should only have access to one or more specific projects AND have the ability to create new projects.
-It typically concerns project managers who do not need access to all project models in an environment, but still need to be able to start up their own new projects.
+This role is intended for users who should be able to create new project models, without having access to the entire environment.
+It is typically assigned to project team members who do not require access to all models in an environment but still need the flexibility to start their own projects.

 Permissions:

-- Clone, delete, archive, and restore any project that they have created themselves
+- Clone, delete, archive, and restore any project models they have created themselves.

 (3) Environment editor